dare-devil-ex/infoStealer/README.md

 # Device infostealer

-This python script can steal users device informations and send that information through **bot**
+This python script can steal users device informations and send that information through **telegram bot**
 ## Setup

 - Replace with your bot token